eclipse-kura/kura/docs/references/mqtt-namespace.md

 #### List All Images

-Using the API exposed by Inventory-V1, the user can manage container images via external applications such as Everywhere Cloud.
+Using the API exposed by Inventory-V1, the user can manage container images via external applications such as Kapua.
 This operation lists all the images in the gateway.

 * Request Topic:
     * **$EDC/account_name/client_id/INVENTORY-V1/GET/images**